 The seller won't usually open up if there are any existing damages, so it's important to be knowledgeable and observant and/or ask someone who is.

 This can also help you negotiate a smaller offer.
 You can simply tell the seller that you're aware of the damages and are willing to offer a lower price as you'll be the one to cover the cost of the repairs.

 When buying a used car, it's important to check the interior of the car as well.
 This includes the seats, carpets, dashboard features such as air conditioning and audio systems, and any other components that have been added by previous owners.

-However, there are buyers who can't see the actual car and must rely on pictures or videos.
+However, some buyers can't see the actual car and must rely on pictures or videos.
 In this case, make sure to ask the seller for as many photos and videos of the interior of the car as possible.

-If you are able to travel and see the vehicle for yourself, there are some things you need to check inside the car such as the seating, carpets, and any other parts that have been replaced.
+If you can travel and see the vehicle for yourself, there are some things you need to check inside the car such as the seating, carpets, and any other parts that have been replaced.
 If possible, take a look at the owner's manual to get a better insight into what features are available in the car.

 If you see any rips, tears, leather damages, or any other interior flaws that need to be fixed, then you can use it as an advantage to lower your offer.

 The title is one of the first things you should ask for when negotiating with the seller.
 A vehicle title is a document that proves ownership of the car and it's important to have one before transferring the ownership rights.